-- Legislation to create a tire deposit law that would encourage proper disposal activities for used tires that are similar to the bottle deposit law. - The utilization of Act 51 money and/or state general fund dollars to expand the use of rubberized asphalt for roads and other public facilities as an alternative to scrapping tires.
+- Legislation to create a tire deposit law that would encourage proper disposal activities for used tires that are similar to the bottle depositlaw. - The utilization of Act 51 money and/or state general fund dollars to expand the use of rubberized asphalt for roads and other public facilities as an alternative to scrapping tires. - Legislation that addresses scrap tire disposal challenges that contribute to mosquito abatement and fire control efforts.